 - Economically disadvantaged youth and adults who lack a work history.

 - Individuals dishonorably discharged from the military.

 Eligibility and Requirements

 - Workers must meet the state’s legal working age (Arizona – 16 during school hours or 14 outside of school hours).
 There are no maximum age limits.

 - Federal taxes must be automatically deducted from the worker’s pay.
 Self-employment is not covered.

 - The bond is issued to cover workers who obtain permanent jobs providing at least 30 hours of work per week.
 Some exceptions may be made to accommodate the employer’s needs.

 How to apply?

-When an employer makes a job offer to an ex-offender, at-risk, or hard-to-place job applicant and the job is accepted, the employer must send a letter to the DES Federal Bonding Coordinator that confirms the worker’s identity, offer of employment, job title, work location, start date, salary, and hours of work per week.
+When an employer makes a job offer to an ex-offender, at-risk, or hard-to-place job applicant and the job is accepted, the employer must send a letter to the DES Federal Bonding Coordinator that confirms the worker’s identity, the offer of employment, job title, work location, start date, salary, and hours of work per week.
 This letter must be emailed to [email protected].